-- NEW: The monster truck's driver says he passed out after hitting his head
+- The monster truck's driver says he passed out after hitting his head

 - Authorities say the monster truck killed eight spectators, including four children